Danny999999999/notes-on-programming-language-design/slides/module_03_haskell_basics/module_03_haskell_basics.md

 ---

-# Important odds and ends
+# Important extra features

 There are a few Haskell features that are important, but that deeper coverage of which requires some more time.

-We'll learn more about these soon, but for now, here's all you need to know.
+We'll learn more about these soon, but for now, here's what you need to know.

 ---

 # pattern matching

-You can define a function on several values, and Haskell will pick the definition that matches.
+You can define a function on specific values, and Haskell will pick the definition that matches.

 ```haskell
 f :: Int -> Int